Contaminated site management - step 2: preliminary investigation

 Air:

 It is also possible that toxic or undesirable gases from polluted sites end up in the air where people regularly gather, such as in apartments, basement rooms or construction excavation.
 In such cases the need to remediate exists if the pollutant concentrates of the interstitial air at the site exceed specific threshold values.
-The principle holds true, that what applies to the working places also applies to the basement hobby room.
 The air values of the Contaminated Sites Ordinance are based on the Swiss health and safety regulations (SUVA).

 Seriously undesirable odours or particle emissions can emerge from polluted sites as well.
 In such cases the Contaminated Sites Ordinance refers to the stipulations of the Clean Air Ordinance (CAO) and the requisite implementing ordinance.